Wang Wei: Wang River Collection

-Inspired in part by Wang's Lantian home and features of its neighborhood and by their correspondences with other places and features, the collection includes such pieces as the poem often translated "Deer Park" (literally, "Deer Fence").
+Inspired in part by Wang's Lantian home and features of its neighborhood and by their correspondences with other places and features, the Wang River Collection includes such pieces as the poem often translated "Deer Park" (literally, "Deer Fence").
 However, the poems tend to have a deceptive simplicity to them, while they actually have great depth and complexity upon closer examination.
-Below is a selection of several of Wang's 20 "Wang River Collection" quatrains, with English translations by the American sinologist Stephen Owen.
+Below is a selection of several of Wang's "Wang River Collection" quatrains, with English translations by the American sinologist Stephen Owen.

+Other poetry Villa on Zhongnan Mountain ()

 Painting

 Wang Wei has historically been regarded as the founder of the Southern School of Chinese landscape art, a school which was characterised by strong brushstrokes contrasted with light ink washes.

 Cultural references

 Influence in the East

 Wang Wei was of extensive influence in China and its area of cultural influence, particularly in terms of monochrome ink painting and in terms of his deceptively simple and insightful Buddhist-influenced poetry.
 Wang Shimin and Wang Yuanqi of the Six Masters of the early Qing period painted works in the style of Wang Wei, as well as copying his paintings as "copying former masters was seen as the cornerstone of artistic training."
-In the Ming Dynasty, Dong Qichang included Wang Wei's style in his paintings after the old masters.
+In the Ming dynasty, Dong Qichang included Wang Wei's style in his paintings after the old masters.

 One of Wang Wei's poems, called Weicheng Qu or "Song of the City of Wei" has been adapted to the famous music melody, Yangguan Sandie or "Three Refrains on the Yang Pass".
 The most famous version of this melody is based on a tune for guqin first published in 1864 but may be traced back to a version from 1530.

 Wang Wei's lasting influence is seen in the death poem of the Japanese haiku master Yosa Buson: